OblikStudio/toolkit/README.md

 We just created a component with a few hooks:

 - `$create` is called just after the component's creation and after its options have been resolved
 - `$init` is called when all subcomponents are initialized
 - `$destroy` is called when the component is removed from the DOM

 Because the Watcher uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), adding and removing components is handled automatically.
 This means new instances of our component will be created and destroyed accordingly when changing HTML or when using reactive frameworks like [Vue](https://vuejs.org/) and [React](https://reactjs.org/).

+**Note:** While the base component is good for building something new, you can also extend pre-existing components.

 #### Subcomponents